7h30th3r0n3/Evil-M5Core2/README.md

   <img src="./Github-Img/M5family.jpg" width="300" />
   <img src="./Github-Img/CYD-Stick.jpg" width="200" />

-  *CYD2USB and StickCplus are in beta on the discord

   If you like this project, support me by buying me a coffee on [Ko-fi](https://ko-fi.com/7h30th3r0n3) !